pouete/jstotal/README.md

 jstotal
 =======

-A simple file upload for
+A simple file upload for malicious javascript, HTML, and other.